 Disclaimer: This article is not meant to be a comprehensive weight loss guide.
 Each entry may not be right for every individual.
-We at Greatist believe in providing readers with the information to make their own healthy choices based on a variety of weight loss techniques.
-What's appropriate for one person may not be best for his or her friend, mom, cousin, etc. As always, consult with a healthcare professional before starting any weight loss program.
+At Greatist, we believe in providing readers with the information to make their own healthy choices based on a variety of weight loss techniques.
+As always, consult a healthcare professional before starting any weight loss program.

-Next time you need groceries, circle the perimeter of the store before going in.
-This isn’t a way to stalk out your prey, but actually a tactic to load up on the healthy stuff first.
+Next time you need groceries, circle the perimeter of the store before going up and down every aisle.
+Why?
+You’ll load up on the healthy stuff first.
 The edges of grocery stores generally house fresh produce, meat, and fish, while the inner aisles hold more pre-packaged, processed foods.
-Browsing the perimeter can help control how many unwanted additives are in the grocery basket.
+Browsing the perimeter can help control how many unwanted additives are in your basket.

-Make an effort to fill the fridge with healthy produce and proteins (from perusing the perimeter!).
-Keep lots of fresh fruit and veggies on hand.
-And for when the fruit basket goes barren, make sure the freezer is stocked with frozen veggie mixes or berries (grab the bags full of just veggies, not the ones with butter-laden sauces).
+Make an effort to fill your fridge with healthy produce and proteins.
+And when the crisper is empty, make sure the freezer is stocked with frozen veggie mixes or berries (and don’t forget to grab the bags that are sans added sauces or sugar).
 You may be less apt to order out when you’ve got the makings of a healthy dinner right at home.
-And the good news is, healthy food doesn’t always have to be pricey.
+More good news: Healthy food doesn’t always have to be pricey.

 5. Eat in the A.M.